 In most homes, local codes require a secondary or safety drain pan that is put underneath the furnace or air handler.
 This secondary drain pan has piping that is directed to the outside of the home.
 Most of the time, the outlet of the pipe is located above the outside of a window so it’s easily noticeable if water is draining from this pipe outlet.
 It is not normal for this to occur.
 If you see water draining from piping on the outside of your home, this is often an indication the primary drain is blocked and water is now draining from the safety drain pan.

 Here are the most frequent explanations for why your AC is leaking water and how to resolve the issue.
 Some homes will also use a safety device that can automatically switch off your AC should the drain becomes clogged.
 In this case your system will stop cooling unless the drain is cleared of any obstructions.
-Regardless, if you find water leaking, ensure you set your thermostat to "off" to prevent any additional water damage and call a Service Experts Heating & Air Conditioning service provider to correct the issues.
+Regardless, if you find water leaking, ensure you set your thermostat to "off" to prevent any additional water damage and call a Stevenson Service Experts service provider to correct the issues.

 1. Condensate Drain Is Blocked